rynmgdlno/rpn-calc/README.md

 minimal testing suite for my own projects where I want to use ES6 modules but incorporating a bundler would be overkill or not desired.

-Note: The frameworks that I tried beforethis were: Jest, Jasmine, and Mocha, and all had similar complaints about ES Modules.
+Note: The frameworks that I tried before this were: Jest, Jasmine, and Mocha, and all had similar complaints about ES Modules.

 **Lessons Learned:** Always incorporate testing from the beginning!